vkz/vkz.github.io/index.md

 :   Equally uncomfortable.\

 Clojure
-:   What I get to use for my current projects.\
+:   What I get to use on the job.
+Can't complain.\

 Racket
 :   Favorite Lisp.
 Would be my weapon of choice were such choice ever offered.\

+Emacs Lisp
+:   Unavoidable Lisp for any Emacs user.
+It is surprisingly fun to code.\

 JavaScript
 :   Wrote fair amount, mostly backend compiler stuff with Node.js.\

 OMeta
-:   Extensive experience writing parsers and fairly complex grammars.\
+:   Extensive experience writing parsers with complex and context dependent grammars.\

-Emacs Lisp
-:   Unavoidable Lisp.\
+Redex
+:   Can implement executable semantics for your pet-language or DSL.\

 Java
 :   Enough to write a Clojure wrapper with necessary bindings.\